-kw-N) - Seeks assignment of license from Tidmore & Harrison, receiver to GMC Broadcasting for \$300,000.
+kw-N)-Seeks assignment of license from Tidmore & Harrison, receiver to GMC Broadcasting for \$300,000.
 Buyer: GMC Broadcasting is equally owned by W.A.
-Grant Jr., George Minick and Charles Crow.
-Mr. Grant is Jasper, Ala., businessman with interests in WWB-AM-FM Jasper, WWF(AM) Fayette, WWR(AM) Russellville, all Alabama and WACC(AM) St. Augustine, Fla.
+Grant Jr., George Mitnick and Charles Crow.
+Mr.

+Grant is Jasper, Ala., businessman with interests in WWB-AM-FM Jasper, WWF(AM) Fayette, WWR(AM) Russellville, all Alabama and WACC(AM) St. Augustine, Fla.
 Mr. Crow is Birmingham, Ala., MD with interest in WACC.
-Mr. Mitnick is Jasper businessman with Interest in CATV franchise there.
-Ann.
-Jan.
-12.
+Mr. Mitnick is Jasper businessman with interest in CATV

 ■ KPAZ-TV Phoenix, Ariz. (ch.
-21)-Seeks assignment of license from Glad Tidings Church of America to Trinity Broadcasting of Arizona for approx. \$2 million (Trinity will assume certain debts and liabilities of Glad Tidings Church in lieu of actual payment).
-Buyer: Trinity Broadcasting is non-profit, non-stock corporation which owns 100% of International Panorama TV Inc., licensee of KLXA-TV Fontana, Calif.
-Ann.
-Jan.
-15.
+21)-Seeks assignment of license from Glad Tidings Church of America to Trinity Broadcasting of Arizona for approx. \$2 million (Trinity will assume certain debts and liabiltiies of Glad Tidings Church in lieu of actual payment).

+Buyer: Trinity Broadcasting is non-profit, non-stock corporation which owns 100% of International Panorama TV Inc., licensee of KLXA-TV Fontana, ing to Ketron Broadcasting for \$110,000.
+Buyer:

 ■ WCPH(AM) Etowah, Tenn.
-(1220 khz, 1 kw-D)-Seeks assignment of license from McMinn Broadcasting to Ketron Broadcasting for \$110,000.
-Buyer: Charles R. Ketron is president and sole owner of Ketron Broadcasting.
+(1220 khz, 1 kw-D)- Seeks assignment of license from McMinn Broadcast-

+Charles R. Ketron is president and sole owner of Ketron Broadcasting.
 Mr. Ketron is on the staff of WETE(AM) Knoxville, Tenn.
 Ann.
 Jan.
 12.